sst/sst/www/docs/learn/add-api-types.md

 });
 ```

-Now whenever the API returns an Article with `comments`, we will call the `Article.comments()` to fetch the comments from the database, and return a list of comments, ie. `[CommentType]`.
+Now when the API returns an `Article` with `comments`, we'll call the `Article.comments()` function from the core package.
+It'll fetch the comments from the database, and return a list of comments, ie. `[CommentType]`.

 Next, let's update our API to be able to add a new comment.